 - Business process modeling helps by offering constant processes.

-- Organizations that work good rely on streamlined processes.
+- Organizations that work well rely on streamlined processes.
 They must map them out in order to see all the steps of the operations and keep everyone at the same level.

 - It helps in reducing and kind on inefficiencies.
 This happens as better resource utilization is being done and when stakeholders begin to know their roles.